mattermost/docs/source/administration/mmctl-cli-tool.rst

 mmctl team delete
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Description**

   Permanently delete some teams.
 Permanently deletes a team along with all related information including posts from the database.

 Format